Data Processing Notice

 object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing.

-If you would like to exercise any of these rights, please contact the HR Manager at the address at the top of this notice.
+If you would like to exercise any of these rights, please contact the Data Controller at the address at the top of this notice.
 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.

 What if you do not provide personal data?